 - Let cupcakes cool completely before frosting.

-- In a stand mixer fitted with the paddle attachment, cream together the softened butter, powdered sugar, and vanilla until smooth and creamy.
+- In a stand mixer fitted with the paddle attachment, cream together the softened butter, powdered sugar, pink luster powder, and vanilla until smooth and creamy.

 - Add in the rosé reduction 1 tablespoon at a time until fully combined.
 Beat the buttercream for 3-4 minutes on high speed until light and fluffy.